The ultimate guide to the best cities in Southern Spain.

 The region is also extremely popular among surfers and other water sports enthusiasts with its sandy beaches, strong winds, and the Atlantic Ocean.

-Related articles: Things to do on Cadiz, Spain, Best Natural Parks near Malaga, How to get from Malaga to Cadiz.
+Related articles: Things to do on Cadiz, Best Natural Parks near Malaga, How to get from Malaga to Cadiz.

 Where to stay in Cádiz: